antonw-88/GICSP/study-topics.md

 # Core Material
-This section is aimed at providing a concise overview of the material that seems the absolutely most relevant/vital for GICSP exam preparation.
+This section is aimed at providing a concise overview of the material that seems to be the most vital for GICSP exam preparation.
 _Note: doing labs is important when preparing for the exam, and I've gathered some in a [separate section](https://github.com/antonw-88/GICSP/tree/main/labs)._

 ## Introductory Overview Material